calebewhite/NoLimitHoldem/README.md

 ## Background:

 - I like playing poker, specifically No Limit Hold'em.
 I record myself so I can go back, analyze my decisions and improve my game.
 With this project I hope to exercise my programming skills, create a tool streamlining hand analysis and cement my poker knowledge along the way.
-Some functions are even convenient enough to consult mid-game and have directly resulted in profitable decisions.
+Some functions are even convenient enough to consult mid-game and have directly resulted in profitable decisions for me.

 ## What I've Got: